hollyouellette/bikesharing/README.md

 <br><br>
 The final page of this presentation is a deep-dive into the trip duration for each bike in the fleet.
 <br><br>
-The purpose of this visualization is to showcase that while there are many bikes in circulation, there is only a small portion that would soon require maintenance due to the total about of time each bike has been used.
+The purpose of this visualization is to showcase that while there are many bikes in circulation, there is only a small portion that would soon require maintenance due to the total amount of time each bike has been used.

 <br><br><br><br><br><br>